 You will have the opportunity to campaign on issues that concern you and other young people.
 You will be able to air your views, have people listen and change things in Islington.

 To be a youth councillor, you need to be enthusiastic, committed and passionate about the issues you want to campaign about.
-You will need to give up to three hours a week of your free time in term time plus time in the holidays to attend meetings and events, most of these will be in the evening and at weekends.
+You will need to give up to 3 hours a week of your free time in term time plus time in the holidays to attend meetings and events.
+Most of these will be in the evening and at weekends.
 You will need to be able to juggle your school work and other commitments and hobbies with your role as a youth councillor.

 What’s in it for me?